SuperGregM/archlinux-arm-lima/README.md

-# Arch Linux ARM Cloud Image Builder for Lima
+# Arch Linux ARM Cloud Image Builder for Lima-VM - The Arch Way

-This project automates the creation of an Arch Linux ARM (aarch64) cloud image suitable for use with [Lima](https://github.com/lima-vm/lima) on macOS and Linux hosts.
-It provides scripts to build, convert, and prepare images, and to generate a Lima template for easy VM deployment.
+This project automates the creation of an Arch Linux ARM (aarch64) cloud image suitable for use with [Lima-VM](https://github.com/lima-vm/lima) on macOS and Linux hosts.
+It provides scripts to build, convert, and prepare images, and to generate a Lima-VM template for easy VM deployment.

 ## Prerequisites

-- [Lima](https://github.com/lima-vm/lima) installed on your host (macOS or Linux)
+- [Lima-VM](https://github.com/lima-vm/lima) installed on your host (macOS or Linux)
 - Sufficient disk space (at least 10GB recommended)
 - Internet connection (for package downloads)

 ## Project Structure

 - `build.sh` — Main entrypoint.
 Orchestrates VM setup, image build, and template generation.
-- `create-image.sh` — Runs inside a Lima VM.
+- `create-image.sh` — Runs inside a Lima-VM.
 Builds the Arch Linux ARM image, installs packages, and prepares the disk.
-- `create-archlinux-template.sh` — Generates a Lima YAML template referencing the latest built image.
+- `create-archlinux-template.sh` — Generates a Lima-VM YAML template referencing the latest built image.

 ## Usage